Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 - **Disable SSGI shaders** — press `F2` in-game to open the post-processing menu and turn them off.

+- **Install Medium Quality Landscape Textures** —
+Install [Optimized SaintJ'S Landscape Remastered 2.0](https://www.nexusmods.com/morrowind/mods/58569?tab=files) from the Optional files.
-- **Overwrite heavy texture mods** — Move `Morrowind Enhanced Textures 6.1` to the very bottom of the load order,
+Keep it at the very bottom of the load order.
-this is the lightest of the HD texture packs and having it overwrite all the others should help with performance.

 - **Disable HarderBetterFasterStronger** — disable the plugin HBFS.esp